 This episode of Communio Sanctorum is titled, “Liturgy.”

-Most likely—it brings up all kinds of various associations for different people.
+Most likely—it brings up various associations for different people.
 Some find great comfort in what the word connotes because it recalls a time in their life of close connection to God.
-Others find it distasteful as it seems to represent empty rituals that obscure, rather than bring closer a sense of the sacred.
+Others think of empty rituals that obscure, rather than bring closer a sense of the sacred.

 The following is by no means meant as a comprehensive study of Christian liturgy.
 Far from it.
 That would take hours.
 This is just a thumbnail sketch of the genesis of some of the liturgical traditions of the Church.